Pregnancy skincare ingredient checker for retinol, sunscreen, makeup, and serums. Scan the label.

 What skincare ingredients should I scan first?

-Start with acne products, anti-aging serums, brightening products, peels, retinoid-like names, and any product you use often or over a large area.
+Start with acne products, anti-aging serums, brightening products, peels, retinoid-like names, newer Korean skincare actives such as PDRN, and any product you use often or over a large area.